FHantke/brave-browser-wiki/PageGraph.md

 PageGraph Goal
 ---
-PageGraph is an under-development, research effort to instrument Brave, blink and v8, to allow for complete attribution of document modifications, network requests, script execution, and privacy-relevant Web API accesses.
+PageGraph is a research project developed by Brave to instrument Brave browser, blink and v8, to allow for complete attribution of document modifications, network requests, script execution, and privacy-relevant Web API accesses.

-It currently lives in the [`page-graph`](https://github.com/brave/brave-core/tree/page-graph/) branch of [`brave/brave-core`](https://github.com/brave/brave-core).
-A test suite is maintained at [brave-experiments/page-graph-tests](https://github.com/brave-experiments/page-graph-tests).
+PageGraph is included in all builds of Brave starting with version 1.46, though enabling it requires passing some command line arguments.
+Th easiest way to run PageGraph is to use [`pagegraph-crawl`](https://github.com/brave-experiments/pagegraph-crawl/) tools and scripts, which automate enabling PageGraph in Brave, launching Brave, and recording the resulting graph files.

 PageGraph's name comes from the graph-based representation of the document's execution it builds in memory.
 Every relevant event in the document (a node being created, a network request being triggered, a script being executed, etc.) is recorded in the graph, noting both the relevant event, and the event's cause.

 The resulting graph allows for the analysis of the proximate and upstream causes of every modification in the document.
 We expect this information will be useful for a variety of filter list generation, privacy-preserving feature restrictions, and web compatibility analysis, among other uses.

 PageGraph is the next, production-ish version of [AdGraph](https://arxiv.org/abs/1805.09155), an earlier system for representing page execution as a directed graph.
 PageGraph advances AdGraph in a large number of ways, increasing the breath and accuracy of attributions, enabling GraphML export, being kept up to date with Brave and Chromium, among many other improvements.

-Getting the GraphML Data
----
-The current suggested way of getting the recorded graphs is through PageGraph extensions to [the chromium devtools protocol](https://chromedevtools.github.io/devtools-protocol/).
-If you're looking to use PageGraph, we suggest using the [pagegraph-crawl](https://github.com/brave-experiments/pagegraph-crawl) tools, which abstracts away a lot of the tricky parts (e.g., dealing with child frames, managing Brave Shields, etc).

 Questions / Clarifications
 ---